bbfrederick/medwatch/README.md

 # medwatch

 A simple set of utilities to interact with the medwatch.
-Should work on mac, windows, and linux.
+Tested on a mac, but should work on windows and linux with no modification.

 Requires numpy and bleak.
 After installing python 3x, install these using: